-1. All traffic controllers shall be appropriately trained in the duties of traffic controllers in accordance with AS 1742.3, and possess current certification as a traffic controller.
-The Contractor shall advise the Council's Supervising Engineer of the names of proposed traffic controllers and their certificate shall be made available to Council's Supervising Engineer for sighting on demand.
+1. All traffic controllers shall hold current traffic controller qualifications from an RMS approved training provider.
+The Contractor shall advise the Council's Supervising Engineer of the names of proposed traffic controllers and their qualification shall be made available to Council's Supervising Engineer for sighting on demand.